undistro/zora/docs/target-cluster.md

 ```

 !!! info
-    Zora just requires view permissions of your target cluster.
+    Zora requires just view permissions of your target clusters.

 ### 3. Set up the environment variables